Holy Name Cathedral (Chicago): Architecture and furnishings

-Holy Name Cathedral was built in the Gothic Revival architectural style while at the same time integrating motifs symbolic of the message of the modern Church.
-The church building is 233 ft long, 126 ft wide and can seat 1,110 people.
+Holy Name Cathedral was built in the Gothic Revival architectural style while at the same time integrating motifs symbolic of the message of the modern Catholic Church.
+The cathedral is 233 ft long, 126 ft wide, with a seating capacity of 1,110 people.
 The ceiling is 70 ft high and has a spire that reaches 210 ft into the sky.
-Overall, the cathedral features motifs meant to instill an ambience of physically dwelling in the biblical tree of life.

 Bronze cathedral doors

-The first feature that greets worshipers are massive bronze doors designed by Albert J. Friscia that weigh 1200 lb each.
-The doors introduce the overall "Tree of Life" theme with intricate details that serve to make the doors look like overwhelming planks of wood.
-The doors possess a hydraulic system that allows them to be opened with the push of a finger.
+The front entrance of Holy Name contains massive bronze doors that weigh 1200 lb each.
+However, a hydraulic system allows visitors to open the doors with minimal effort.
 Beyond the doors is a vestibule encased in glass.
+Designed by American artist Albert J. Friscia, the doors introduce the overall "Tree of Life" theme, containing intricate details that make them look like planks of wood.

 Resurrection crucifix

-Once inside the church, the most striking feature is the suspended Resurrection Crucifix sculpted by the artist Ivo Demetz.
-Adorning the walls of the nave are the Stations of the Cross by artist Goffredo Verginelli depicting the Passion, Crucifixion and Resurrection of Christ.
+The nave of Holy Name contains the suspended Resurrection Crucifix, sculpted by the Italian artist Ivo Demetz.
+The nave walls display the Stations of the Cross by Italian artist Goffredo Verginelli.
+These are the Passion, the Crucifixion and the Resurrection of Christ.
 The stations are cast in bronze and framed in red Rocco Alicante marble.